VISHALBHARDWAJ123/mixbox_3d_model/README.md

 - **Top Panel:** Sits above the bottom panel as the main cover or face; may include cutouts for controls.
 - **Arc Sheet:** Thin overlay that aligns with the bottom panel; could provide curvature or support beneath/above the top panel.

-👉 All parts align in the XY plane and stack vertically: **Bottom (thick base) → Arc Sheet → Top Panel**.
+👉 All parts align in the XY plane and stack vertically: **Bottom (thick base) → Top Panel → Arc Sheet**.

 ## Render Previews